ArunKumarMohanta/sentiment_analysis/README.md

 ## Technologies Used

--Python: Core programming language
+- Python: Core programming language

--YouTube Data API: For fetching video data and comments -NLTK (Natural Language Toolkit): For sentiment and emotion analysis -Tkinter / CustomTkinter: GUI framework for the desktop interface
+- YouTube Data API: For fetching video data and comments

+- NLTK (Natural Language Toolkit): For sentiment and emotion analysis

+- Tkinter / CustomTkinter: GUI framework for the desktop interface

--Matplotlib: For visualizing emotion graphs
+- Matplotlib: For visualizing emotion graphs

--Pillow: For handling images in the GUI
+- Pillow: For handling images in the GUI

 ## Installation